What Are the Best Methods to Digitize 8mm Film?

 Damaged Film

-Film that is 50 to 100 years old can become damaged over time or just plain wears out.
+A 50 or 100-year-old film can become damaged over time or just plain wear out.
 Some can be repaired, some skipped, but some can preclude a successful conversion.

 Depending on humidity levels during film storage, mold can invade a film collection.
-Minor mold can be ignored and appears like normal old film wear-and-tear.
-Severe mold can actually eat in and cover up or actually destroy the cellulose and ink.
+Minor mold can be ignored and appears like normal old film wear and tear.
+Severe mold can eat into and cover up or destroy the cellulose and ink.
 While the mold can be cleaned off the film, the result is often blank space in the frame, because the mold has already destroyed the ink.

 Sprocket holes can be damaged during filming and subsequent projecting.
 While the sprocket holes are not needed for moving the film through modern scanning equipment, they are used for timing via laser to trigger the scanner as frames pass by.